Annapurna Base Camp Trek - 13 Days

 - Toilet paper (2 rolls)

-- Airline tickets (leave a copy at our office in Kathmandu)
+- Airline tickets (leave a copy at our Kathmandu office)

 - Earplugs